Tisbury, Wiltshire: Parish church

 Pevsner describes the limestone parish church of St John the Baptist as "the largest church in its part of Wiltshire".
+It is a Grade I listed building.

 The first record of the church is in the early 12th century and there are fragments of masonry from that time in the north and west walls of the nave.
 The base of the central tower is from the late 12th century and its first stage is from the 13th, as is the two-storey north porch.
 In 1299 the north transept became the Lady Chapel.
-The chancel was rebuilt in the late 13th or early 14th, and in 1450 the nave was rebuilt, wider and with a clerestory and wagon roof; the roofline of the earlier nave is visible on the west wall of the tower.
+The chancel was rebuilt in the late-13th or early-14th century, and in 1450 the nave was rebuilt, wider and with a clerestory and wagon roof; the roofline of the earlier nave is visible on the west wall of the tower.

 The pews, choir stalls and pulpit were installed in the 1660s, and the font – possibly 13th-century – was restored at the same time.
 The reredos of 1884 is by Ewan Christian.
 The four bells were recast in 1700 and two more added in 1720; all remain in place except one of the 1720 pair, which cracked and was recast in 1989.
 The tower carried a spire, which fell in 1762 and was replaced by adding a shorter storey to the tower.
+The clock was fabricated by local clockmaker Thomas Osmond, father of William Osmond, mason at Salisbury Cathedral.
+Thomas Osmond was a resident of The Clockhouse on The Avenue and is buried at St John's, his gravestone showing a clockface.
+A church organ was installed in 1887 by the Victorian organ builder, "Father" Henry Willis.
+The organ was restored in 2014.
 Restoration in the 19th century included the building of the south vestry, and in 1927 the tower was restored and the bells rehung.
 The church was recorded as Grade I listed in 1966.

 The largest of the yew trees in the churchyard is over 1,000 years old.
 Several chest tombs are listed structures, including three from the 17th century.
 Also here are the graves of Rudyard Kipling's parents, John and Alice.